PythonATeam/PythonClass/README.txt

 PythonAnywhere Blog/Tutorial https://blog.pythonanywhere.com/

+Gamestop gamestop.com -- This is where we scraped our date from, and we also link to their pictures for our game pages.

 Division of Labor

-Dustin ñ Back-end, Front-end, database support (majority of code in our flask_app.py except for the database structure classes, main_page.html, login_page.html, register_page.html)
+Dustin ‚Äì Back-end, Front-end, database support (majority of code in our flask_app.py except for the database structure classes, main_page.html, login_page.html, register_page.html)
-Breanna ñ Primary database admin, some front-end & back-end work (SQLAlchemy database structure code (in flask_app.py), game.html) Bayan ñ Data conversion, general support (conversion2.py)
+Breanna ‚Äì Primary database admin, some front-end & back-end work (SQLAlchemy database structure code (in flask_app.py), game.html) Bayan ‚Äì Data conversion, general support (conversion2.py)
-Eric ñ Data analysis, web scraping
+Eric ‚Äì Data analysis, web scraping
 (scraper.py)